Ch3ri0ur/rstparser/.clinerules/memory-bank/activeContext.md

 ## Current Work Focus

-- Refining incremental updates in file watching mode to prevent directive duplication.
+- Validating and testing the fix for directive duplication in file watching mode.
+The primary cause (inconsistent path handling) has been addressed.

 ## Recent Changes